-In this second part of "Your Essential Guide to CBD" we explore why you should know where your CBD comes from.
+In this second part of "Your Essential Guide to Cannabis Wellness" we explore why you should know where your CBD comes from.
 And what to look for.

 There was a time when you could only get CBD from a ‘someone who knows a guy’.
 Access to CBD was limited to what seemed like an inner circle of people who somehow knew someone that got ‘really good stuff’.
 And that’s pretty much all it took – word-of-mouth and thumbs-up.

 As the CBD market expands and becomes ever more crowded with products, promotion and promises, the source of the CBD and how it got from seed to shelf is becoming increasingly more important.